MULUALEM-TEKLE/tldrmap_ch_ex/cline_docs/activeContext.md

 # Active Context

-## Current Task: Generate Icons for Extension
+## Current Task

-The task is to generate icons for the extension based on the provided rules.
-The icons need to be in PNG format and should be 16x16, 48x48, and 128x128 pixels.
-The icons will be used for different purposes such as during installation, in the extensions management page, and as favicons.
+Creating a comprehensive description and markdown file summarizing the functionality of the Gemini Markmap Extension based on the analysis of `popup.js` and `background.js`.

+## Recent Changes

+- Read `cline_docs/productContext.md` to understand the project context.
+- Analyzed `popup.js` and `background.js` to understand the extension's functionality.

-## Next Steps:
+## Next Steps

-- Write a Python script to generate the required icons from a single image.
+- Create a detailed description of the extension's features and functionality.
-- Update the `manifest.json` file to include the new icons.
+- Generate a markdown file with the description.